heisenbugged/megaphone/README.md

     # => #<Megaphone::Message>
 ```

-Also, some basic helper methods were added to the model
+Also, some basic helper methods were added to the User model

 ```ruby
     User.last.has_unread_messages?